Sign up for our newsletter to keep informed about new events.

 Helen Scott, PhD, Grounded Theory Online, Peer Reviewer of the Grounded Theory Review, Fellow of Grounded Theory Institute

-Tom Andrews PhD, School of Nursing and Midwifery, University College Cork, Ireland, Peer Reviewer of the Grounded Theory Review, Fellow of Grounded Theory Institute
+Tom Andrews, PhD, University College Cork, Ireland.
+Peer Reviewer of GT Review, Fellow of Grounded Theory Institute

 In particular we will work with you to: